-As with the other topics, TEP members rated the data elements' overall validity, reliability, feasibility, utility for case mix, and potential for improving quality (on a scale from poor to excellent, where poor equals 1 and excellent equals 5), and the cross-setting applicability of the data elements (on a scale of not applicable to highly applicable, where not applicable equals 1 and highly applicable equals 5).
+As with the other topics, TEP members rated the data elements' overall validity, reliability, feasibility, utility for case mix, and potential for improving quality (with a scale from poor to excellent, where poor equals 1 and excellent equals 5), as well as their cross-setting applicability of the data elements (with a scale of not applicable to highly applicable, where not applicable equals 1 and highly applicable equals 5).
 In addition, TEP members were asked whether the data element was an improvement from Alpha 1.
-(See Chapter Two for more detail on ratings.)
-The Advance Directive data element received the highest overall rating of the Care Preferences data elements, with a score of 4.0, and it was the only data element or item in this domain to receive an overall rating above 3.
+(See Section 2.4 for more detail on ratings.)
+The Advance Directives data element received the highest overall rating of the Care Preferences data elements, with a score of 4.0, and it was the only data element or item in this domain to receive an overall rating above 3.
 All TEP members who answered whether the data element was an improvement from Alpha 1 responded in the affirmative.
-The Advance Directive data element also received the highest cross-setting applicability rating, with a score of 4.5.
+The Advance Directives data element also received the highest cross-setting applicability rating, with a score of 4.5.